A Discrete Variational Derivation of Accelerated Methods in Optimization: The Variational Derivation of PHB/CM and NAG

 \begin{remark} \(P\) being conservative is not a necessary condition for \eqref{eq:sode-nesterov} to be derived from the Lagrange-d'Alembert principle.
 In order to be variational, Equation \eqref{eq:EL-forces} requires a Lagrangian of the form

 for some unknown functions \(c,d\), which implies

-A vector field \(P\) satisfying this last relation needs not to be conservative. \end{remark}
+A vector field \(P\) satisfying this last relation need not be conservative. \end{remark}

-Next, the result that links the previous continuous equation \eqref{eq:sode-nesterov} with CM and NAG, showing, in particular, that NAG is a forced version of CM, among which the transition is immediate.
+Next, the result that links the previous continuous equation \eqref{eq:sode-nesterov} with PHB/CM and NAG, showing, in particular, that NAG is a forced version of PHB/CM, between which the transition is immediate.

 \begin{theorem} Given a real valued function \(f\colon\bbR^n\to\bbR\) and a vector field \(P\colon\bbR^n\to\bbR^n\), consider the time-dependent discrete Lagrangian and forces

 where \(\{a_k\}_{k\geq0}\), \(\{b_k^-\}_{k\geq0}\), \(\{b_k^+\}_{k\geq0}\), are arbitrary sequences of real numbers.
 If \(f\) is regular enough, so that \(P=\nabla f\), and \(a_k\) is never null, then the free and forced equations of motion for \(L^k_d\) and \((L^k_d,(F_d^k)^-,(F_d^k)^+)\) are, respectively, equivalent to the following recursive schemes